usevital/notessential/README.md

 # NotEssential website

+## Archived

+> [!WARNING]
+> NotEssential has been archived.
+> It will no longer get any new changes, including alternatives and COI-fixes.
+> The link to NotEssential now redirects to [Microcontroller's Alternatives List](https://notessential.blurry.gay).

+## Old README

 A website linking to mods that can substitute Essential's features.
 You may find the website at https://notessential.blurry.gay/